adityaarakal/split-money/README.md

 # Split Money

-A comprehensive Android app clone of Splitwise - Expense splitting and management built with Kotlin.
+A comprehensive React Web PWA clone of Splitwise - Expense splitting and management built with React, TypeScript, and Vite.
 Split expenses with friends, track balances, and settle up easily.

 ## 🚀 Features